CTA Surface System History presented by the Illinois Railway Museum

 - Another group of files Andre has shared contains retirement/scrapping dates for past fleets of CTA buses, as well as data sheets for the streetcar and work bus/work car fleet.
-THIRTY-TWO lists are now available available at the bottom of the "Blueprints/Equipment" page.
-Additional files are now being processed into displayable formats and will be available shortly.
+All the lists have been formatted and are uploaded.
+They are now available at the bottom of the "Blueprints/Equipment" page.
+The ones added with the last update are marked with "* NEW *".
 Another HUGE thanks again to Andre for sharing his knowledge with everyone!!!

 Illinois Railway Museum Homepage

 IRMTV.ORG YouTube Channel Featuring Video Shorts Documenting Different Aspects of the Museum